farisNassif/UniLodge/README.md

 * [Relevant Links](#relevant-links)

 ### About
-**UniLodge** is a service exclusively for students that bridges the gap between those looking for accomodation and those looking to advertise a room or location.
+**UniLodge** is a service exclusively for students.
+The application is designed to bridge the gap between those looking for accomodation and those looking to advertise a room or location.
+The features of the application are described [below](#goals-and-features) and a [screencast](www.youtube.com) of the application is available for viewing.

 ### Requirements
 * [NodeJS](https://nodejs.org/en/) 6.13.6 (<i>Or Higher)</i>